yashumayank/FastNeo/README.md

 # RNA-neoepitopes
-This tool has been developed to detect neoepitopes from published resources in the cell free RNA.
-It supports detection of neoepitopes from IEDB, TSNAdb, and neoepitopes produced via the gene fusion events described in ChimerKB and ChimerPub (YE Jang et al. 2020: https://doi.org/10.1093/nar/gkz1013).
-Cancer specific neoepitopes: TSNAdb
+This tool has been developed to detect known human neoepitopes in the cell free RNA.
+It supports detection of neoepitopes from IEDB, TSNAdb, and neoepitopes produced via gene fusion events described in ChimerKB and ChimerPub (YE Jang et al. 2020: https://doi.org/10.1093/nar/gkz1013).

 # REFERENCES/AUTHOR